DenverSherman/COVID-and-the-2020-US-Election/README.md

 We leveraged the OneHotEncoder function to change the categorical fields to numerical values.

 ### Creating Visualizations

-We have several visualizations demonstrating connections and assumptions we can make between COVID-19 data and Election data
+We have several visualizations demonstrating connections and assumptions we can make between COVID-19 data and Election data.

 - We created a map of the United States that visualizes the amount of positive COVID-19 cases in each county.
 This map can be filtered by month to show the cumulative changes over time.
 The map also showcases the winning election results by county.